The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 When you treat things with love, they become divine.
 Greater love, for all including ourselves.
 On time or not; preferentially odd numbered; traumatized or not.

-Tom, polish, empty, clean, uncover, Shut Up that inner judge!
+Tom, polish, empty, clean, uncover, silence that inner judge!

 The root of any stuckness is in an operation of the inner judge.
 Full freedom and emotional flow with depth is the actual reality.
 It is to be expected; the true default state.
 So root out the judge's operations.